TerryHowe/JeepTech/docs/engine/upgrades/convbuickv6.md

 ### Swap Stories

 [ Project Pieces & Parts Engine Installation ](../../projects/pieces/engine.md): Project Pieces & Parts finally gets the fired up with a Buick 231 V6 sitting on engine mounts from Advanced Adapters.

-### Bibliography

-Some of the information in this article was obtained from Ken Mosher's [Buick V6 History](https://ni.umd.edu/gnttype/www/v6hist.md) article.